MINDFUL YOGA & QIGONG

 • Each membership includes personalized support in the form of one 50-minute mentorship, private yoga, or CranioSacral session to connect to your embodied wisdom.

-• Each season we read a book relevant to the theme.
+• Each season we read a book relevant to the theme to support connections to daily life.

 Dr. Rachel de Simone wearing a teal shawl with her hands in namaskar mudra